 The MHRA usually resolves complaints with the advertiser as an informal agreement.
 It may result in legal action if no agreement can be reached, either through the statutory determination procedure (see chapter 9 of the Blue Guide for details) or enforcement measures.

 A breach of medicine advertising regulations is a criminal offence with a possible penalty of a fine and imprisonment for up to 2 years.

 See advertising investigations by MHRA for reports of our investigations.

-Read the 2014 annual report on, for more information on our work.
+Read the 2021 annual report on Delivering High Standards in Medicines Advertising Regulation (PDF, 373KB, 15 pages), for more information on our work.